 Here take a look at your blog pages based on impressions and clicks.

 Next, do the following step-by-step:

-Determine which posts received less than 5% engagement by clicking on the Pages Tab and looking at the CTR results.
+Check to see which posts received less than 5% engagement by actiavting the CTR reports.

 Good content, especially evergreen content (material that never goes out of date) doesn’t lose value after one posting.
 Sharing blog links cannot be a one and done mentality.
 Every single social follower is not going to see the first time a link is posted.
 Continue to post on social media over and over again.
 Don’t post the same link multiple times a day, but over the course of a year, sharing a good blog post up to ten times is a great practice.